The House Of Windsor

 His parents chose the names George Frederick for the infant, which did not please Queen Victoria, who wrote censoriously "I fear I cannot admire the names you propose to give the baby, I had hoped for some fine old name.
 Frederick is, however, the best of the two and I hope you will call him so.
 George only came in with the Hanoverian family, however, if the dear child grows up good and wise, I shall not mind what his name is.
 Of course you will add Albert at the end, like your brothers, as you know we settled long ago that all dearest Papa's male descendants should bear that name, to mark our line, just as I wish all the girls to have Victoria after theirs."
 A family compromise was reached and the baby was christened George Frederick Ernest Albert.

 George was not expected to inherit the throne and despite the opposition of his strongly opinionated grandmother, was trained for a career in the navy, he and his elder brother, Albert Victor, were enrolled on the Royal Navy training ship the Britannia, when he was twelve.
-He spent fifteen years in the Navy, which resulted in a deep affection for nautical ways which he exhibited for the rest of his life.
+He spent fifteen years in the Navy, which resulted in a deep affection for nautical ways and punctuality which he exhibited for the rest of his life.

 George matured into a short and slightly built man, with light brown hair, the large blue eyes of the Hanoverians and a clear ringing voice.
 He was not particularly intelligent, but possessed none of his father's vices, his favourite pastime was stamp collecting, he was to build up a large and valuable collection.